Key takeaways

 Lomotil can interact with drugs like monoamine oxidase inhibitors (MAOIs) and CNS depressants.
 Taking an MAOI, like selegiline or phenelzine, with Lomotil may increase the risk of hypertensive crisis, or dangerously high blood pressure.
 The risk of adverse effects may also be increased while taking CNS depressant drugs like barbiturates, benzodiazepines, and muscle relaxants.

-Unlike Lomotil, Imodium is more heavily processed in the liver by enzymes such as the CYP3A4 enzyme and CYP2C8 enzyme.
-Drugs that inhibit, or block, these enzymes can increase the levels of Imodium in the blood.
-As a result, taking these drugs together can increase the risk of adverse side effects.
+Imodium has many potential drug interactions.
+Unlike Lomotil, Imodium is broken down in the liver mostly by the CYP3A4 enzyme.
+Drugs that inhibit, or block, this enzyme, such as ketoconazole, atazanavir, verapamil, and clarithromycin, can increase the levels of Imodium in the blood.
+As a result, taking any of those drugs with Imodium can increase the risk of adverse side effects.
+Imodium may also interact with drugs such as amiodarone, carvedilol, and quinidine, according to StatPearls.

 Warnings of Lomotil and Imodium

-Lomotil should not be used in children younger than 6 years of age due to an increased risk of respiratory and CNS depression.
-Those with obstructive jaundice or a known hypersensitivity to diphenoxylate or atropine should also avoid using Lomotil.
+Lomotil should not be used in children less than 6 years of age due to an increased risk of respiratory and CNS depression.
+Those with obstructive jaundice or known hypersensitivity to diphenoxylate or atropine should also avoid using Lomotil.

-Imodium has been reported to cause Torsades de Pointes, cardiac arrest, and death when taken in higher than recommended doses.
+Imodium has been reported to cause serious heart problems, such as Torsade de Pointes and cardiac arrest, and death when taken in higher than recommended doses.
 It’s recommended to only take the minimum required dosage as instructed by your healthcare provider.
 Imodium should not be used in toddlers and infants less than 2 years of age due to the risk of respiratory and CNS depression.

-Lomotil and Imodium should not be used to treat diarrhea caused by bacterial infections.
-These drugs should not be used to treat diarrhea that is caused by organisms such as Clostridium difficile and Salmonella.
+Lomotil and Imodium should not be used to treat diarrhea caused by bacterial infections or by organisms, such as Clostridium difficile and Salmonella.

-Consult your doctor if you have any medical conditions before taking these medications.
+Consult your healthcare provider if you have any medical conditions before taking these medications.
 It’s recommended to take these medications with medical advice from your healthcare provider.

 Frequently asked questions about Lomotil vs. Imodium